smathot/academicmarkdown/readme.md

 	 exclude: [Contents, Contact]
 	--%

-### Automatic DOI parsing

-*Applies only to `.html` and `.pdf`.*

-DOIs are automatically converted to <http://dx.doi.org/> hyperlinks when they are prepended by `doi:`.
-For example, doi:10.3758/s13428-011-0168-7.

-### Page breaks

-*Applies only to `.html` and `.pdf`.*

-A single `~` preceded and followed by a blank line will automatically be converted to a page break.

-## Styling

-You can specify a style by setting the `style` attribute:

-	from academicmarkdown import build
-	build.style = u'my-style'
-	build.PDF(u'input.md', u'output.pdf')

-The `style` attribute must be a folder that contains a number of files (not all files need to exist):

-- `html5.html` is the Pandoc HTML5 template used for generating HTML and PDF documents.
-See <http://johnmacfarlane.net/pandoc/README.html#templates>.
-- `html5.css` is the Pandoc stylesheet used for generating HTML and PDF documents.
-- `reference.csl` is a CSL citation style.
-- `wkhtmltopdf.tmpl` is a shell command that is used to convert HTML to PDF.
-It can have something like the following contents: `wkhtmltopdf -L 20 -R 20 "%(source)s" "%(target)s"`

 ## License

 Academic Markdown is available under the GNU General Public License 3.
 For more information, see the included file `COPYING`.